bwaynesu/BComponentComparator/README.md

 - Some asset types may require Display Mode adjustment for proper rendering (see Display Mode Customization above)

-## Known Issues

-We are actively investigating the following issues:

-- **Field Overflow**: Some fields may overflow beyond the column width (e.g., Material Color fields with expanded color picker)

 ## Planned Features

 Features we are working on adding: